shaneholloman/mcp-squad/readme.md

 A **Model Context Protocol (MCP) server** that connects *Squad* — the AI‑powered product‑discovery and strategy platform — to any MCP‑aware large‑language‑model (LLM) application.
 It exposes a rich tool‑kit for creating, querying and updating product‑strategy artefacts (opportunities, solutions, outcomes, requirements, knowledge, workspaces and feedback) directly from your favourite AI co‑pilot.

+This repository also contains the source code for the `@squadai/tools` NPM package, which provides the client-side tools for interacting with the Squad API.

 Why?
 ----